 The prairie dog, a rodent that belongs to the squirrel family, is perhaps the easiest found animal in the park.
 The name "prairie dog" came from their bark-like call, not from their appearance.
 They were called "petit chien" or "little dog" by early French explorers and were scientifically described in the journals of Lewis and Clark.

-There are five species of prairie dog in North America, but this park has one prairie dog species, the blacktail prairie dog, named for the black tip of its tail.
-Blacktail prairie dogs have small ears, short tails, and muscular legs.
+There are five species of prairie dog in North America, but this park has one prairie dog species, the black-tailed prairie dog, named for the black tip of its tail.
+Prairie dogs have small ears, short tails, and muscular legs.
 Their fur is buff-colored and often blends with the earth in which they dig their burrows.

 Prairie dogs rely on keen hearing, excellent eyesight and a communal warning system for protection against predators.
 They are social animals and the areas they inhabit are known as towns or colonies.
 Town is a good term because, in a way, their towns are much like ours.
 A dog town may vary in size from an acre to several hundred acres.
 In the 1800's, dog towns were described as stretching for miles; some extremely large towns are still found in South Dakota.